mobilecoinfoundation/mcips/text/0061-defrag-memos.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-One alternative to defragmentatino memos would be to continue using RTH for identifying defragmentation transactions.
+One alternative to defragmentation memos would be to continue using RTH for identifying defragmentation transactions.
 But this approach has a higher barrier of entry for client developers in terms of MobileCoin knowledge.
 It is much simpler to just check the memo type; and when it comes to sharing example code, defragmentation memos are much easier to demonstrate.

 Including a defragmentation ID may also not be necessary.
 Conversely, it may be better to use a larger value.
 A single u64 was chosen for simplicity and should be enough for one account.
 If clients do not need the ID field, they can also choose to ignore it.